HL7/fhir-identity-matching-ig/input/pagecontent/digital-identity.md

    "picture":"https://generalhospital.example.com/fhir/Patient?identifier=https://generalhospital.example.com/issuer1|123e4567-e89b-12d3-a456-426614174000a"
 }
 ```
-Alternatively, the assigner (HL7 Identifier) and identifier may be included as FHIR system and value data within a fhirUser identity claim as per 2015 Edition Cures Update requirements.
+Alternatively, the HL7 Identifier may be included as FHIR Identifier in the Resource referenced by the fhirUser OIDC claim using the [Identity-HL7-Identifier](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/NamingSystem-Identity-HL7-Identifier.html).

 - The combination of Identifier plus Assigner (if any) **SHALL NOT** be reassigned for an individual; therefore the Identifier **SHALL** be protected like a Social Security Number and **SHALL NOT** be shared other than for patient matching purposes in a healthcare setting.
 The Identifier itself **SHALL NOT** be used as an OpenID Connect identifier and **SHALL NOT** be programmatically derived or otherwise possible to deduce from the OpenID Connect identifier since the OpenID Connect identifier may need to be re-issued from time to time, and individuals may want to use their OpenID Connect credential to authenticate themselves in other settings in which they do not wish to share personally identifiable information.
 Identity Providers **SHALL NOT** enable an individual to authorize sharing of the Identifier with an endpoint that is not a trusted healthcare organziation.
 For Identifiers assigned at any identity assurance level greater than IAL1, Identity Providers which establish a mechanism for proof of control of the credential **SHALL** associate with the Identifier an [authenticator meeting NIST AAL2 or higher authentication assurance](https://pages.nist.gov/800-63-3/sp800-63b.html) and that can be reset, in lieu of or supplemental to the OpenID Connect 1.0 workflow.